quantrocket-llc/ibpythonic/README.md

 Although the Java-to-Python translation which IbPy provided is now superfluous, IbPy also provided its own so-called "optional" interface which many IbPy users found more convenient than the default paradigm of subclassing `EClient` and `EWrapper`.

-ibpythonic is a fork of IbPy which removes the translated Java code from `ib.ext` and updates the optional interface in `ib.opt` to support the offical Python API client.
+ibpythonic is a fork of IbPy which removes the translated Java-to-Python code from `ib.ext` and updates the optional interface in `ib.opt` to support the offical Python API client.

 ## Installation